+The mild-mannered godfather of the sound dubbed “tropical house”, also known as Kyrre Gørvell-Dahll, triangulates the downtempo of the Nineties, the chillwave of the Aughts and the current appetite for deep house.
 Ambient melodic elements usher in a meandering piano progression with slow-flow pulses and blears of reverb that dances from major to minor scales, telling an ultimately somber story that contrasts with the lighthearted tropical house ethos to some degree.

-For some opponers, Tom Odell gives Fiction some bright falsetto, but is torpedoed by a ghastly honky-tonk melody ripped from Avicii’s playbook; John Legend should be ashamed of Happy Birthday, which sounds like it was commissioned for the sweet 16 of a kleptocrat’s daughter.
+For some opponers, Tom Odell gives Fiction some bright falsetto.
+However, is torpedoed by a ghastly honky-tonk melody ripped from Avicii’s playbook; John Legend should be ashamed of Happy Birthday; it sounds like it was commissioned for the sweet 16 of a kleptocrat’s daughter.
 And with Foxes finding herself sinking in quicksand and lost in a desert, the lyrics are as earnest and emotionally inarticulate as a 19-year-old on Tinder.

-Others also claim that there’s no piece of pop music on his LP that feels big as Bieber, even when John Legend sounds like Lionel Ritchie dancing on the ceiling about his newborn daughter on “Happy Birthday“; Kygo’s taste in vocalists leans a little too heavily towards milquetoast Australian indie-folk (Matt Corby, Angus & Julia Stone) and milquetoast U.K. white dudes that probably listen to R&B (James Vincent McMorrow, Will Heard).
+Others also claim that there’s no piece of pop music on his LP.
+So much that it feels big as Bieber.
+Even when John Legend sounds like Lionel Ritchie dancing on the ceiling about his newborn daughter on “Happy Birthday“; Kygo’s taste in vocalists leans a little too heavily towards milquetoast Australian indie-folk (Matt Corby, Angus & Julia Stone).
+Moreover, it leans towards milquetoast U.K. white dudes that probably listen to R&B (James Vincent McMorrow, Will Heard).

-Taking creative risks can definitely backfire.
-Were Kygo not the caliber of musician he’s proven himself to be, the manifold styles incorporated into each track of Cloud Nine could have sounded as disconnected from one another as the songs on Avicii’s sophomore album, Stories.
-Nonetheless, just enough stylistic threads weave each of the tracks together in such a way that although plenty of them couldn’t be categorized as tropical house, they still make sense alongside those that could.
+Moreover, were Kygo not the caliber of musician he’s proven himself to be, the manifold styles incorporated into each track of Cloud Nine could have sounded as disconnected from one another as the songs on Avicii’s sophomore album, Stories.
+Nonetheless, just enough stylistic threads weave each of the tracks together; in such a way that although plenty of them couldn’t be categorized as tropical house, they still make sense alongside those that could.